-PCADV will continue to practice DV Housing First (DVHF) philosophy statewide emphasizing low-barrier service delivery & prioritizing survivors' rapid stabilization into permanent housing.
+1) PCADV will continue to practice DV Housing First (DVHF) philosophy statewide emphasizing low-barrier service delivery & prioritizing survivors' rapid stabilization into permanent housing.
 PCADV will ensure that survivors have choices & flexibility in their recovery process.
 Survivor & advocates will agree upon a time/place to meet to ease the burden of travel for the survivor.
-All services will be voluntary, advocates will provide the survivor with all the service options & provide support based on what the survivor identifies they need.
+All services will be voluntary, advocates will provide the survivor with all service options available & provide support based on what the survivor identifies they need.
 Advocates will work quickly to support a survivor in housing identification because prioritizing safety during this time is essential.

 2) Using DV RRH housing search assistance, the advocate & survivor will partner to find a safe & permanent rental unit.
 The advocate will use connections with previous landlords to support the survivor in finding housing, while building relationships with new landlords where the survivor is interested in living.
 The advocate will support the survivor in looking for a unit, provide transportation to visit units, & support in negotiations with landlords.

 3) PCADV's project will continue to prioritize participant preferences & ensure rapid placement & stabilization in permanent housing.
-The project utilizes a survivor-driven approach, allowing individuals to make decisions about their housing based on their preferences & needs.
-The Housing Stability Assessment, developed by a DV program & adopted by PCADV, will be used to help map out housing needs & address them as per the survivor's choices.
+The project utilizes a survivor-driven approach.
+With advocate support, survivors will make decisions about housing based on their preferences & needs.
+A Housing Stability Assessment will be used to help map out housing needs, preferences, and barriers.
+The survivor and advocate will work together to prioritize preferences and consider safety to support the survivor's decision-making process.

 4) This project will adhere to the DVHF approach by prioritizing survivor choice in housing placement.
 Advocates will collaborate with survivors to identify safe & suitable housing that aligns with their preferences & needs.
-The process will be survivor-driven, ensuring that each individual's choice of location, which reflects their unique needs & safety concerns, is central to the decision-making.
+The process will be survivor-driven, ensuring that the survivor's choice of housing type and location reflects their unique needs & safety concerns.
+This tailored approach will enhance safety & housing retention by respecting & supporting the survivor's autonomy in selecting their home.

 4A-3i.
 Applicant's Plan for Administering Trauma-Informed, Survivor-Centered Practices in the New DV Bonus Housing Project(s).
-NOFO Section I.B.3.j.(1)(e) Describe in the field below examples of how the new project(s) will: 1. establish and maintain an environment of agency and mutual respect, e.g., the project does not use punitive interventions, ensures program participant and staff interactions are based on equality, and minimize power differentials; 2. provide program participants access to information on trauma, e.g., training staff on providing program participants with information on the effects of trauma; 3. emphasize program participants' strengths-for example, strength-based coaching, questionnaires and assessment tools include strength-based measures, case plans work towards survivordefined goals and aspirations; 4. center on cultural responsiveness and inclusivity, e.g., training on equal access, cultural competence, nondiscrimination, language access, improving services to be culturally responsive, accessible, and trauma-informed; 5. provide a variety of opportunities for program participants' connections, e.g., groups, mentorships, peer-to-peer, spiritual needs; and 6. offer support for survivor parenting, e.g., trauma-informed parenting classes, childcare, connections to legal services.
+NOFO Section I.B.3.j.(1)(e) Describe in the field below examples of how the new project(s) will: 1. establish and maintain an environment of agency and mutual respect, e.g., the project does not use punitive interventions, ensures program participant and staff interactions are based on equality, and minimize power differentials; 2. provide program participants access to information on trauma, e.g., training staff on providing program participants with information on the effects of trauma; 3. emphasize program participants' strengths-for example, strength-based coaching, questionnaires and assessment tools include strength-based measures, case plans work towards survivordefined goals and aspirations; 4. center on cultural responsiveness and inclusivity, e.g., training on equal access, cultural competence, nondiscrimination, language access, improving services to be culturally responsive, accessible, and trauma-informed; 5. provide a variety of opportunities for program participants' connections, e.g., groups, mentorships, peer-to-peer, spiritual needs; and 6. offer support for survivor parenting, e.g., trauma-informed parenting classes, childcare, connections to legal services. •